Schuyler Colfax: Speaker of the House

 During his first term as speaker, Colfax presided over the establishment of the Freedmen's Bureau, and helped secure congressional passage of the Thirteenth Amendment, which, when ratified by the states, abolished slavery.
 Though it is unusual for the speaker to vote, except to break a tie, Colfax directed the clerk to call his name after the roll call vote had been taken.
 He then cast the final vote in favor of the amendment to much applause from its supporters in the House.
+An observer commenting on Colfax's managerial style said that he "presides over the turbulent assembly with a promptness and decision which have a marvellous effect in expediting business."

 Reconstruction

 In 1865, Colfax, along with author Samuel Bowles and Illinois Lieutenant Governor William Bross, set out across the western territories from Mississippi to the California coast to record their experiences.
 They compiled their observations in an 1869 book called Our New West.
 Included in their book were details of the views of Los Angeles, with its wide panorama of vast citrus groves and orchards, and conversations with Brigham Young.

 On September 17, 1867, Colfax, along with Senator John Sherman, addressed a Republican meeting in Lebanon, Ohio on the political situation in Washington.
 Colfax said he was firmly against allowing those who participated in the Confederate rebellion to be reinstated in office and control Republican Reconstruction policy.
 Colfax affirmed that he was not in any way for repudiating the debt caused by the Confederate rebellion.
 Colfax said Congressional reconstruction would give security and peace to the nation as opposed to President Johnson and his southern Democratic policies.
 Colfax favored Johnson's impeachment, saying Johnson was recreant, a usurper, and was unfaithful in executing the Reconstruction laws of the land in granting a general amnesty to Southerners who had participated in the rebellion.
 Colfax told Republicans who were tired of Reconstruction to leave the party and join the Democrats.